nazmus-saqueeb-ashrafi/nazmus-blogfolio/src/pages/posts/setup-node-project.md

 ---
-description: How to setup a Node server with Express.
+description: How to setup a Node server with Express and connect to a database in MongoDB
 public: true
 layout: ../../layouts/BlogPost.astro
-title: Node + Express Server
+title: Node + Express Server + MongoDB
 createdAt: 1663138523827
 updatedAt: 1663138544072
 tags: